L'elisir d'amore: Composition history

-Written in haste in a six-week period, Donizetti insisted on a number of changes from the original libretto by Scribe.
+Writing in haste in a six-week period, Donizetti insisted on a number of changes from the original libretto by Scribe.
 The best known of these was the insertion of "Una furtiva lagrima" and the duet between Adina and Nemorino in the first act, "Chiedi all'aura lusinghiera".
 The melody to the duet "Io son ricco e tu sei bella" in act 2, scene 1 recurs in the final scene of the opera sung by Dulcamara as a solo aria with new scabrous lyrics.
 The central narrative theme, the triumph of sincerity, is essential to the Romantic outlook; musically, in Donizetti's hands, the treatment became more romantic than in the Auber version: L'elisir d'amore features three big duets between the tenor and soprano.
 There is also personal history in this opera: Donizetti's military service was bought by a rich woman, so that, unlike his brother Giuseppe (also a well known composer), he did not have to serve in the Austrian army.

 Performance history

 The premiere of L'elisir d'amore took place at the Teatro della Canobbiana, Milan, on 12 May 1832.
 Between 1838 and 1848, L'elisir d'amore was the most often performed opera in Italy.
 Enrico Caruso played in the role of Nemorino for the first time in February 1901 at La Scala with the conductor Arturo Toscanini.
 The audience reception caused Caruso and the orchestra to repeat "Una furtiva lagrima" three times.
 Toscanini stated after the performance that: "Per Dio!
 Se questo Napoletano continua a cantare così, farà parlare di sè il mondo intero" (Heavens!
 If this Neapolitan continues to sing like this, he will be talked about all over the world).
+L'elisir d'amore remains one of the most performed of all Donizetti's operas: it appears as number 13 on the Operabase list of the most-performed operas worldwide in the five seasons between 2008 and 2013.